 Ikan Gerang Asam

 Fresh fish is boiled together with eggplant, tamarind, okra, bamboo starfruit, kaffir lime and so on to give an interesting taste and aroma.
-The tang and heat in the gravy is absorbed not only by the fish but also the assortment of vegetables in it.
+The tang and heat in the gravy are absorbed not only by the fish but also by the assortment of vegetables in it.
 It is a fantastic dish that is eaten with rice.

 Click here to check out the recipe!

-The Nyonyas are well-known for their variety of kuih (popular snack in Southeast Asia) which comes in different, colours, shapes and forms.
+The Nyonyas are well-known for their variety of kuih (popular snack in Southeast Asia), which comes in different colours, shapes, and forms.
 In Malaysia, these kuih are enjoyed during breakfast or afternoon tea.

 Click here to check out the recipe!